MBD / PMI Visualization

 A viewer such as Kisters 3DViewStation is a software solution that allows 3D models and PMI data to be easily viewed and analyzed without the need for specialized CAD or CAM software.
 Here are some of the benefits of using CAD viewers at MBD:

-- Cost savings: Using 3D CAD viewers is often less expensive than using specialized CAD or CAM software.
+- Using 3D CAD viewers like the Kisters 3DViewStation is often less expensive than using specialized CAD or CAM software.
 Viewers such as 3DViewStation cannot model, but still offer much more functionality known from CAD systems than is usually expected.

-- Ease of use: CAD viewers are often more user-friendly than dedicated CAD or CAM software and require less training and familiarization.
+- CAD viewers are often more user-friendly than dedicated CAD or CAM software and require less training and familiarization.
 In particular, MS Office-like user interfaces make the software easier to use.
+Many 3DViewStation customers will confirm.

 Archiving drawings has also come a long way.
 Today, paper archives have mostly been dissolved and digitized using scanning technology.
 Today, 2D drawings created by CAD are usually archived in the PDF-A data format and 3D CAD models as STEP.
 Since the STEP variant AP 242 also supports 3D annotations, companies are also on the safe side here.